mapfumo/mapfumo.github.io/_posts/2020-02-19-deep_learning_specialization_review.markdown

 #### Course 4 - Convolutional Neural Networks

 This was the most enjoyable (maybe because I am interested in computer vision) of the 5 courses as the explanations and examples were very clear.
 I enjoyed the [YOLO](https://pjreddie.com/darknet/yolo/) object detection algorithm section.
 This course will teach you how to build convolutional neural networks and apply it to image data.
-The main section are:-
+The main sections are:-

 - Foundations of Convolutional Neural Networks
 - Deep convolutional models: case studies